After countless runs to the grocery store and coming back empty-handed or with subpar cuts of meat, I turned to online meat delivery services.

 I was impressed by how transparent ButcherBox is when it comes to its sourcing practices.
 They go into much more detail compared to Mr. Steak.

 - Pork — Pork is raised crate-free, on a vegetarian diet, and it’s also antibiotics and hormone-free.
 A lot of their pork is raised from heritage-breed lineages, such as Duroc, Berkshire, and Chester White.
-Thanks to these genetics, the pork has a slower maturation process and develops fine marbling.
+The pork has a slower maturation process and develops fine marbling thanks to these genetics.

 - Chicken — The free-range chicken is USDA certified organic and raised without cages or crates.